ironplc/ironplc/README.md

 cargo build
 ```

-Run the IEC 61131-3 checker on small sample program generated from
+Run the IEC 61131-3 checker on a small sample program generated from
 [Beremiz](https://beremiz.org/):

 ```sh